simon-hng/check24-messenger-challenge/readme.md

 I started this project with one goal:

-> use all the cool new technologies that I didn't use before.
+> Use all the cool new technologies that I didn't use before.

 We have a simple client/server architecture.
 Due to the requirement to send and receive notifications in real time, I decided to use websockets.

-Messages are sent to the application server with a rest api, which persists them in the database and notifies recipients if they have an active session.
+Messages are sent to the application server with a rest API, which persists them in the database and notifies recipients if they have an active session.

 ### Lessons learned